 Today’s topic is point of view!
 Whether you’re writing for your high school/college English class with a carte blanche topic or writing a story you want to submit to a contest, you probably wonder sometimes about which P.O.V to use.
 (Oh you don’t?
 Great, see you next week!)

-Let’s look at our most common options: 1st and 3rd person.
+Let’s look at our most common options: first and thirdperson.
 Unless you’re writing a “choose your own adventure” book (and/or fanfiction), I don’t think you use 2nd person P.O.V.

 Please note I made ‘protagonist’ plural for simplicity’s sake (no “his/her” thing, it gets old).